nickjanssen/angus/README.md

 Sure you can!
 The `src/` folder gets ignored by git, and you can safely have as many repositories as you like in there.
 Once you create a new app, e.g. `/src/my-new-app/` simply run `git init` from that directory!
 No need for complex submodules and all that stuff.
 This isn't rocket science!

-## Why Grunt?
-There's Gulp and Brunch out there!

-If you want the very latest, bleeding edge (and usually unstable) technology and you love Chrome Canary, this is probably not for you.
-Angus is made specifically to help you build and ship stable web apps **today**.
-Grunt has stood the test of time and has a huge number of plugins available.

 # Quick start